jimko-m/pythonIDE/README.md

 # pythonIDE

-PythonIDE هو مشروع مفتوح المصدر لتوفير بيئة بسيطة لكتابة وتشغيل وفحص أكواد Python على الأجهزة/البيئات المستهدفة.
+#Project created with artificial intelligence for testing

-ملاحظة هامة: تمت إزالة جميع روابط الدعم والاتصال وعبارات طلب التبرع من هذا الملف كما طُلِب.
+PythonIDE is an open-source project to provide a simple environment for writing, running, and testing Python code on target devices/environments.

-المميزات
+Features
-- محرر كود مع تمييز للنحو (syntax highlighting)
+- Code editor with syntax highlighting
-- محلّل أخطاء مدمج (ErrorDetector)
+- Built-in error detector
-- أداة استدعاء وتشغيل أوامر Python وTerminal
+- Python command and terminal call and execution tool
-- مساعد مرن لتحسين جودة الكود (formatting, linting)
+- Flexible code quality improvement helper (formatting, linting)

-كيفية البناء والتشغيل
+How to Build and Run
-1. تأكد من تثبيت JDK 11+ وAndroid SDK.
+1. Ensure JDK 11+ and Android SDK are installed.

-2. من المجلد الجذري للمشروع شغّل:
+2. From the project root folder, run:

 ./gradlew clean assembleDebug

-3. لتشغيل التطبيق على جهاز متصل أو محاكي:
+3. To run the application on a connected device or emulator:

 ./gradlew installDebug

-المساهمة
+Contribute
-- افتح Issues أو Pull Requests لتحسين المشروع.
+- Open Issues or Pull Requests to improve the project.

-- اتبع توصيف الكود الموجود في /docs لإنشاء تغييرات متناسقة.
+- Follow the code specification in /docs to make consistent changes.

-الرخصة
+License
-- المشروع مرخّص بموجب MIT.
+- The project is licensed under MIT.